underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 And we want to know it sooner rather than later.

 Slick is...
 TODO
-Doobie is...
+doobie is...
 TODO.

-The approaches to this problem taken by Slick and Doobie differ in that:
+The approaches to this problem taken by Slick and doobie differ in that:

 [TODO SUMMARY]